autophagy/faereld/doc/usage/modes.rst

     MIN 0h14m // MAX 2h41m // AVG 1h20

+    LAST 10 ENTRIES
+    On 2 Forst 226 I worked on Færeld (Development) for 0h22m On 2 Forst 226 I was at Edible Alchemy Ginger Beer Workshop for 1h30m On 1 Forst 226 I read Jorge Luis Borges' Fictions for 0h25m On 1 Forst 226 I studied German for 0h30m
+    On 1 Forst 226 I worked on Færeld (Documentation) for 0h12m On 1 Forst 226 I worked on Datárum (Documentation) for 0h58m On 30 Mist 226 I worked on Færeld (Documentation) for 0h15m On 30 Mist 226 I worked on Færeld (Development) for 0h15m On 30 Mist 226 I worked on Færeld (Documentation) for 0h40m On 30 Mist 226 I worked on Færeld (Development) for 0h20m

 This produces a summary of recorded entries that includes the number of days and entries recorded, as well as the amount recorded for each type of task.